chuckcscccl/rustlr/chapter2.md

 numerical constants and string literals.
-The two lexvalue directives state that "int" terminal symbols ([TerminalTokens][tt]) are created from RawToken::Num(n) and carray semantic values Val(n), while "var terminals carry values Var(x) formed from RawToken::Alphanum(x).
+The two lexvalue directives state that "int" terminal symbols ([TerminalTokens][tt]) are created from RawToken::Num(n) and carray semantic values Val(n), while "var" terminals carry values Var(x) and are formed from RawToken::Alphanum(x).
 The [RawToken][rtk] enum defines n to be an i64 and x to be a &str.

 Since no reserved symbols such as "|" or "{" are used in this grammar, the